stuyai/Proompter/README.md

 ## Contributing

-Contributions are welcome!
+[Contributions](CONTRIBUTING.md) are welcome!
 Please feel free to submit pull requests or open issues to discuss potential improvements or features.

+## Code of Conduct

+Please don't be a bad person!
+Check out the [code of conduct](CODE_OF_CONDUCT.md) for more details.

 ## License